-Veterinarians encourage brushing your cats’ teeth with pet toothpaste to prevent gingivitis and tooth loss.
-It may take some time to train your cat to accept a daily tooth brushing, but many cats learn to accept it when they are rewarded for cooperating with the brushing.
-If your cat won’t accept having its teeth brushed, your vet can prescribe a special prescription dental diet.
-Greenies and Purina DentaLife are just some of the dental treats on the market you can give your cat to help keep its teeth healthy.
+Veterinarians encourage brushing your cats’ teeth daily with pet toothpaste to prevent gingivitis and tooth loss.
+Training your cat to accept daily tooth brushing may take some time, but many cats learn to accept it when they are rewarded for cooperating with the brushing.
+If your cat won’t accept having their teeth brushed, speak to your vet for tailored advice.
+Greenies and Purina DentaLife are just two of the dental treats you can give your cat to help keep their teeth healthy, along with toothbrushing.

 Treatment Of Dental Disease

-If your adult cat has lost a tooth, it is important to make an appointment with your vet right away.
-The vet will perform an exam to check for inflamed gums.
-If your cat is showing signs of gingivitis, they will recommend a professional cleaning and polishing done under anesthesia at their office.
-The vet may also take x-rays to determine the severity of any bone loss around the tooth.
-They may recommend removing additional teeth if the issue is widespread.
-After treatment, your cat’s teeth will need daily brushing to prevent further plaque buildup.
-Your vet may also recommend additional steps, such as a prescription diet, or the application of fluoride to your cat’s teeth.
+If your adult cat has lost a tooth, make an appointment with your vet immediately.
+They will perform an exam to check your cat’s mouth and body thoroughly.
+If your cat shows signs of gingivitis, the vet will likely recommend a professional deep cleaning and polishing done under anesthesia at their office.
+They will likely also take X-rays to determine any signs of tooth resorption, also called feline odontoclastic resorptive lesions (FORLs).
+They may recommend removing teeth that appear healthy on the outside but internal damage is visible on the X-rays.
+After treatment, your cat’s teeth will need daily brushing to prevent further plaque buildup and tartar formation.
+Your vet may also recommend additional steps, such as a prescription diet.

 A Note About Kitten Tooth Loss

-Starting around 4 to 7 months of age, kittens start losing their baby teeth.
-Kittens typically lose these teeth while playing or during mealtime and their human owners never notice the lost teeth around the house.
-Your kitten will replace them with their adult teeth quickly and they will have a full set of 30 teeth before their first birthday.
-If you do see your kitten’s teeth around the house, don’t be concerned as this is a normal stage of development.
+Starting around 3 months of age, kittens start losing their baby teeth.
+They typically lose these teeth while playing or during mealtime, and their human owners never even notice the lost teeth around the house.
+Your kitten will replace them with adult teeth quickly, and they will have 30 teeth before their first birthday.
+If you do see your kitten’s teeth around the house, don’t be concerned, as this is a normal stage of development.
 If their adult teeth don’t start coming in shortly after tooth loss, make an appointment with your vet to get your kitten checked out.

-Tooth loss is not normal in adult cats and needs to be addressed immediately.
-Tooth loss is usually an indicator of advanced dental disease and the cat is likely experiencing pain in his mouth from its dental issues.
-Tooth loss can be prevented by brushing your cat’s teeth every day and providing it with dental treats to help fight plaque buildup.
-If your cat does have dental disease, the vet can perform a deep cleaning while your pet is under anesthesia and will assess your cat to determine the full extent of the damage.
-Prevention is the best step to help prevent tooth loss in cats, but that is not always possible depending on a cat’s origins.
-If your cat is experiencing dental disease, a qualified veterinarian can help address the issue, so it’s best to make an appointment right away.
+Tooth loss is abnormal in adult cats and must be addressed immediately.
+It’s usually an indicator of advanced dental disease, and the cat is likely experiencing extreme pain in their mouth from their dental issues.
+Tooth loss can be prevented by keeping an excellent daily oral homecare routine of brushing your cat’s teeth every day.
+Dental treats can also be beneficial to help fight plaque buildup.
+If your cat does have dental disease, the vet can perform a deep cleaning while your pet is under anesthesia, and they will assess your cat to determine the full extent of the damage.
+Prevention is the best step to help prevent tooth loss in cats, but that is not always possible, depending on a cat’s origins.
+If your cat is experiencing dental disease, a qualified veterinarian can help address the issue, so it’s best to make an appointment immediately.